 - 1 can black beans, drained and rinsed

 - 1 can kidney beans, drained and rinsed

 - Onion powder (dashes)

 - Avocado and Cilantro, for garnish

 Take a large pot and heat some coconut oil over medium high heat.
 When the oil is hot, add your garlic, onions, bell peppers and jalapeno.
 Stir around for about 5 – 6 minutes until the onions are translucent.
 Then add your spices.
 Heavy on the chili powder and cumin and lighter on the other ingredients.
 I don’t really measure but I imagine I used around 1 tbsp of cumin and chili powder and a few teaspoons of everything else – maybe 3/4 tsp salt and dashes of pepper to taste.

 While these are cooking, prep your tomatillos and poblano pepper.
 Take a baking sheet and place the sliced (in half is fine) poblano pepper and your sliced tomatillos (see picture below) on the sheet with a drizzle of olive oil and broil on high until slightly charred – 6-8 minutes maybe.
 You will then take these and put them in a blender or a food processor and pulse until blended well.

 Now add your tomatoes and chicken bone broth and chicken to the pot and stir well.
 Bring to a boil and add the blended peppers and the drained and rinsed beans.
-Now reduce the heat to medium low, and keep covered, for 3 hours.
+Now reduce the heat to a simmer over medium, and keep covered, for about 1 hour.
 Stir occasionally.
 Then remove the chicken breasts and shred with two forks in a large bowl and place them back in the pot.

 Serve over rice with sliced avocado and cilantro.
 Makes lots of servings!
 Maybe 8-10.